 - Hemoglobin solubility test and sodium metabisulfite test to screen for sickle cell anemia

 - Hemoglobinopathy (Hb) evaluation through hemoglobin electrophoresis, hemoglobin isoelectric focusing, or HPLC to detect abnormal types and measure relative amounts of hemoglobins present in the red blood cells (RBCs); the test may also be performed after a blood transfusion to ensure that a sufficient amount of normal hemoglobin is present to reduce the risk of damage from RBC sickling.

 - Genetic testing—DNA analysis to investigate mutations in the genes that encode hemoglobin components(beta-globin); DNA testing can also be used to determine if a person is a carrier for sickle cell anemia.
 This genetic testing (screening) can also be carried out prenatally, either by evaluating cell-free fetal DNA isolated from maternal circulation or by analyzing the DNA of the fetal cells isolated from amniotic fluid via amniocentesis.

 - Complete blood count (CBC) to determine the number and average size of RBCs in the body as well as how much hemoglobin they contain, both of which are often low in those with sickle cell disease

 - Blood smear (also called peripheral smear and manual differential) to screen for abnormal-looking and sickle-shaped RBCs

 - Iron studies to evaluate the body's level of iron, which can be increased in sickle cell patients who have received multiple blood transfusions

-- Serum creatinine test to detect increased levels of creatinine in the blood that indicate abnormal kidney function in order to monitor for the development of kidney disease
+- Creatinine test to detect increased levels of creatinine in the blood that indicate abnormal kidney function in order to monitor for the development of kidney disease